Bon Secours Sisters

 While the Congregation's historic motherhouse remains in Paris, its international headquarters is in Marriotsville, Maryland, United States.

 In 2014, it was reported that the bodies of up to 796 children under the care of the Congregation had been buried in a structure built within a decommissioned sewage tank at the Tuam "Children's Home", which the Sisters of Bon Secours ran in Tuam, Ireland.
 Excavations in 2017 found an "underground structure divided into 20 chambers", containing the remains of children up to three years old.
 Examination of the remains found that they dated from the late 1930s through to the 1950s.
 Data from the National Archives of Ireland from 1947 showed that the death rate of children in Bon Secours during the preceding twelve months was almost twice that of some other mother and baby homes.
+A full forensic investigation commenced in July 2025.

 History

-The foundress
+The founder

-The Congregation's foundress, Josephine Potel, was born on March 14, 1799, in the small rural village of Bécordel in northern France.
+The Congregation's founder, Josephine Potel, was born on March 14, 1799, in the small rural village of Bécordel in northern France.
 At the age of 22, she traveled to Paris and was moved to pity by the suffering she observed.
 At that time, France had been shaken by centuries of political, social, and religious upheaval — including, most recently, the French Revolution.
 The violence of the Revolution — particularly the Reign of Terror – had taken many lives and destroyed the fabric of French society.

 With poverty rampant among France's lower class, healthcare for the poor was scarce and low-quality.
 When people fell ill or were injured, they avoided the hospitals, which were seen as death traps and often had filthy, prison-like conditions.
 Care, if available at all, was usually provided by a family member with little or no experience caring for the sick.
 With overcrowding and a lack of sanitation, diseases spread quickly through city streets, afflicting rich and poor alike.

 Potel and eleven other women formed the group that would become the Sisters of Bon Secours.
 They chose Potel, who had taken the religious name "Sister Marie-Joseph", as their leader for her dedication to the seemingly endless work, and her ability to encourage and guide others.
 Contemporary norms held that nuns were supposed to either remain in the convent or at least return by nightfall if they ventured out into the world.
 Consequently, when the Sisters applied for acceptance of their new Congregation, Archbishop de Quélen of Paris was skeptical.
-After persistent efforts by Sister Marie-Joseph, the Archbishop eventually granted the Sisters a one-year probationary period.
+After persistent efforts by Potel, the Archbishop eventually granted the Sisters a one-year probationary period.
 According to their founding constitution, "...the principal aim of this pious society is the care of the sick in their own homes".
 The group was formally approved by Pope Pius IX in 1875.
 Our Lady Help of Christians is their patron.